 Laine twisted his head in doubt.
 God was this guy cocky.
 How much money did he have?
 My family situation could have been in the millions.

 “Give me a number,” he said making me question what the hell was happening.

 Steadying myself I looked at Laine again.
 How much did I remember about him from college?
 Not much.
 I think I do remember him being a little full of himself back then, too.
 I really didn’t interact with him, but I was starting to remember female friends who did.
 If I remembered correctly, he was a bit of a man whore.

 And, didn’t I have a girlfriend who came crying to me about him?
 Was that about Laine or someone else?
 It was such a long time ago.
 It’s hard to remember.

-Whoever it was about, that was ten years.
+Whoever it was about, it had been ten years.
 People change.
 Situations change.
-More importantly than all of that, my situation has changed.
+More importantly than all of that, my situation had changed.
 And here was a guy asking me how much money I needed to get out of the hole I’m in.
 What do I tell him?

 If his offer was real, I certainly didn’t want to scare him off by saying a number that was too high.
-At the same time, he’s bragging about having a lot of money.
+At the same time, he was bragging about having a lot of money.
 Why shouldn’t I at least be honest?

 “$200,000?”
 He asked with a broad smile.

 “Yeah.
 There are medical expenses involved and a student loan that…”

 “What?”
 I asked sure that I had misunderstood him.